 You must meet the following general requirements to apply for US citizenship:

 - Be of 18 years or older

-- Maintain continuous residence in the United States for 5 years or 3 years if you are a spouse to a US citizen
+- Maintain continuous residence in the United States for 5 years or 3 years if you are a spouse of a US citizen

-- Be physically present in the United States for 30 months or 18 months if you are a spouse to a US citizen
+- Be physically present in the United States for 30 months or 18 months if you are a spouse of a US citizen

 - Be fluent in reading, writing and speaking English

-- Know fundamentals of US history and government
+- Know the fundamentals of US history and the government

 - Be a person of good moral standing

 - Take an Oath of Allegiance during a citizenship ceremony